lasya-14/image_compression/README.md

    pip install -r requirements.txt
 3. Run the Streamlit app:
    streamlit run app.py
-4.Open the app in your browser, upload an image, choose the number of colors, and download your compressed image.
+4. Open the app in your browser, upload an image, choose the number of colors, and download your compressed image.